 Skip to main content

 Automation in Slant handles repetitive tasks so you can focus on client relationships.
-From simple task creation to intelligent AI-powered actions, automation adapts to your practice.
+From event-driven workflows to AI-powered chat, automation adapts to your practice.

 Automation types

-Slant offers four automation approaches, each suited to different needs:
+Slant offers two automation approaches, each suited to different needs:

 SequencesTimed email campaignsManual enrollment